-- Regular visual inspection of all waste storage collection and storage areas has to be done for evidence of accidental releases and to verify that wastes are properly labeled and stored. - > Regular audits of waste segregation and collection practices has to be conducted. - Tracking of waste generation records by proper documentation - Characterizing waste for proper management, especially for hazardous wastes - Keeping manifests or other records that document the amount of waste generated and its destination - > Hazardous wastes are to be disposed off through DOE approved certified vendors
+- Regular visual inspection of all waste storage collection and storage areas for evidence of accidental releases and to verify that wastes are properly labeled and stored. - Regular audits of waste segregation and collection practices - ➤ Tracking of waste generation trends by type and amount of waste generated, preferably by facility departments - ➤ Characterizing waste at the beginning of generation of a new waste stream, and periodically documenting the characteristics and proper management of the waste, especially hazardous wastes - ➤ Keeping manifests or other records that document the amount of waste generated and its destination - Periodic auditing of third party treatment, and disposal services including re-use and recycling facilities when significant quantities of hazardous wastes are managed by third parties.
+Whenever possible, audits should include site visits to the treatment storage and disposal location - ➤ Regular monitoring of groundwater quality in cases of Hazardous Waste on site storage and/or pretreatment and disposal